 We'll discuss the roots of declining voter participation and growing frustration with choices at the ballot box.
 Participants develop a shared vision of what leadership looks like and work together to develop criteria for "hiring" the leaders we want.
 Finally, we'll discuss some of the real life barriers that prevent grassroots leaders from stepping up to take a more public role, and how to initiate conversations with prospects.
 Participants leave excited to scour their communities and armed with the know how to identify and recruit the next great leaders.

 This program is offered regionally and can be tailored for membership groups.
-See training calendar or contact us to schedule a group training.

 The only program of its kind in the nation, the NLB is a six-month training program designed to give first time elected officials a headstart on being an effective legislator.
 Started in 2014, NLBC has grown tremendously with the help of our training partners at Local Progress, Wellstone Action.
 This year, we are excited add the State Innovation Exchange (SIX) as a training partner.
 The program is open to progressive leaders who will be on the ballot for the November General Election.